Yod Pointing to the Moon: Lunar Apex Meaning

 What the Moon carries in a natal chart

-The Moon governs emotional habit, the body's rhythms, the mother or early caregiver, and the feeling of home.
-It is the fastest-moving body in the chart (a full zodiac cycle every 27 days), which makes it the most responsive to changing conditions.
-A Yod with the Moon at the apex produces a native who is recalibrating one or more of these domains across decades rather than once.
+The Moon governs emotional habit, body rhythms, the mother or early caregiver, and the feeling of home in astrological symbolism.
+It is the fastest-moving body in the chart, completing a full zodiac cycle about every 27 days, which makes it responsive to changing conditions.
+A Yod with the Moon at the apex can describe repeated adjustment around one or more of these domains.

 The two base planets quincunx the Moon, so their themes feed into the Moon's recalibration.
 If the base is Mercury-Venus, the recalibration is around communication and values; if Mars-Saturn, it is around action and structure.
 The Moon has to find a way to metabolize whichever pair is squeezing it.